-CHG advertised the professional services of Toronto's emerging interior decorators, as well as the decorating offices of large department stores and furniture retailers.39 Examples include Toronto stores Eaton's College Street, Simpson's, Thornton-Smith, and Ridpath's Fine Furniture.
+CHG advertised the professional services of Toronto's emerging interior decorators, as well as the decorating offices of large department stores and furniture retailers.
+Examples include Toronto stores Eaton's College Street, Simpson's, Thornton-Smith, and Ridpath's Fine Furniture.
 As we have seen, Elliot illustrated her ideas in the form of her columns.
 Yet she also incorporated advertisements for her decorating business in the advertisement pages at the back of the magazine (fig. 3).
 These advertisements remained the same, in terms of graphic design, throughout the period in question (1925-1939).
 Exceptions to this include a May 1930 advertisement featuring a photograph of gilt wooden doors from Buckingham Palace which had been imported by Minerva Elliot (fig. 4).
 A September 1931 full-page advertisement-the only full-page advertisement of Elliot's published in CHG-featured a photograph of her storefront (fig. 5).
 Through the window we can see a room arranged according to Elliot's decorative principles: "The simple beauty and elegance of this window speaks of the excellent taste and quality of the scheme of decoration peculiar to the establishment of Minerva Elliot, Limited."
-Elliot's full-page advertisement put her on a level next to Eaton's, Simpson's, and Thornton-Smith's, thus establishing herself with these big-name producers.
+Elliot's fullpage advertisement put her on a level next to Eaton's, Simpson's, and Thornton-Smith's, thus establishing herself with these big-name producers.

 Full-page advertisements dominated the pages of CHG, promoting the products and services of businesses relating to construction, decoration, and gardening.
 Advertisements preyed upon the anxieties of CHG's readership by sending the message that without a home of taste and elegance, one lacked grace and "good breeding."40 Advertisements for the Eaton's Housefurnishings Building and, later, Eaton's College Street, responded to changes in modern interior decoration while reinforcing the idea that expert knowledge was required for the proper decoration of one's home, thus developing the professional status of interior decoration.
 For example, in CHG's first issue, the T. Eaton Company advertisement for its Housefurnishings Building first introduced the myriad furniture styles that conjured "period furnishings," then explained: "But were you to assemble all their wonderful works in your home, the result would not necessarily be pleasing.
 It takes more than the possession of beautiful objects to produce beauty in the home.
 Arrangement is a necessity."41 In another advertisement for Eaton's, the message was twofold (fig. 6): "The Right Thing in the Right Place Is the Whole Secret of Successful Furnishing."
-It suggested that without knowledge of good taste, consulting an expert was required-and also explained to any room," says
+It suggested that without knowledge of good taste, consulting an expert was required-and also explained that procuring the "right thing" in terms of furniture could be attained at Eaton's.
+The store, then, functioned as a site for purchasing knowledge and furniture.
+Clients could purchase both the decorating services of an Eaton decorator who had the expertise and the Eaton commodities needed to decorate their home.
+To purchase "knowledge" is at the heart of professional interior decoration.
+Decorators have knowledge of taste, and their services are consumable.
+Yet to have a home professionally decorated also alludes to the attainment of knowledge.

-FIG. 7.
-ADVERTISEMENT FOR EATON'S COLLEGE STREET IN-TERIOR DECORATING BUREAU, FEATURING A PHOTO-GRAPH OF A ROOM DESIGNED BY MR. F.C.
+IG.
+7. ADVENTISEMENT FOR EATON'S COLLEGE STREET IN-TERIOR DECORATING BUREAU, FEATURING A PHOTO-GRAPH OF A ROOM DESIGNED BY MR. F.C.
 PROMOLI, A STAFF DECORATOR. | CANADIAN HOMES AND GARDENS, JUNE-JULY 1934, P. 14.